 Surrounded by mangroves, estuaries, marshes, shorelines and an abundance of wildlife, the Paradise Coast is blessed with a diverse ecosystem that is available for all to enjoy.
-From the world-famous Everglades National Park to Audubon Corkscrew Swamp Sanctuary to an array of refuges, preserves and parks, you have the opportunity to enjoy this pristine paradise, either on your own or with an eco-tour company.
+Learn more about one of its most famous natural spaces below.

 An international treasure not to be missed